South East Flows Restoration Project

 Flows to maintain salinity levels in the Coorong from the South East are complementary to River Murray Flows over the barrages.
 Flow will be adjusted annually to account for the Coorong requirements and delivery to en route wetlands, where landholder approval is granted.

-The SEFRP proposes a new channel connecting existing elements of the South East Drainage Network providing capacity to deliver a median volume of up to 26.5 gigalitres (GL) per year directly into the Coorong South Lagoon, with annual volumes between 5 - 45.3GL per year.
+The SEFRP involves constructing a new flow path to connect existing elements of the South East Drainage Network providing capacity to deliver a median volume of up to 26.5 gigalitres (GL) per year directly into the Coorong South Lagoon, with annual volumes between 5 - 45.3GL per year (1GL = 1 billion litres).
 The project will have capacity to deliver water to local wetlands en route of the flow path, where landholder approval is granted.

 The Tilley Swamp Watercourse, a natural wetland system, covers an area of 6100ha and allows storage of up to 42GL.
 This provides the South Eastern Water Conservation and Drainage Board with flexibility to deliver water to the Coorong when required to maintain salinity and the ecological health of the south lagoon.